Joel Meyerowitz

+Early life and education

+Meyerowitz was born in the Bronx, to working class Jewish parents who had immigrated to the United States from Hungary and Russia.
+He studied art, art history, and medical illustration at Ohio State University, graduating in 1959.

 Career

 In 1962, inspired by seeing Robert Frank at work, Meyerowitz quit his job as an art director at an advertising agency and took to the streets of New York City with a 35 mm camera and color film.
 As well as Frank, Meyerowitz was inspired by Henri Cartier-Bresson and Eugène Atget—he has said "In the pantheon of greats there is Robert Frank and there is Atget."

 After alternating between black and white and color, Meyerowitz "permanently adopted color" in 1972, well before John Szarkowski's promotion in 1976 of color photography in an exhibition of work by the then little-known William Eggleston.
 Meyerowitz also switched at this time to large format, often using an 8×10 camera to produce photographs of places and people.

 Meyerowitz appears extensively in the 2006 BBC Four documentary series The Genius of Photography and in the 2013 documentary film Finding Vivian Maier.
 In 2014 the documentary Sense of Time by German filmmaker Ralph Goertz was published.

-He is the author of 26 books including Cape Light, considered a classic work of color photography.
+He is the author of many books including Cape Light, considered a classic work of color photography.
 Meyerowitz photographed the aftermath of the September 11, 2001 attack on the World Trade Center, and was the only photographer allowed unrestricted access to its Ground Zero immediately following the attack.
 This resulted in the book Aftermath: World Trade Center Archive (2006), which Parr and Badger include in the third volume of their photobook history.

 On January 18, 2017 Meyerowitz was honored for his lifelong work with a place at the Leica Hall of Fame and was described as a "magician using colour" and being able to "both capture and framing the decisive moment".

 Personal life

-Meyerowitz was born in the Bronx, to working class Jewish immigrant parents from Hungary and Russia.
-He studied art, art history, and medical illustration at Ohio State University, graduating in 1959.
-He is married to English novelist Maggie Barrett.
+Meyerowitz is married to English artist and novelist Maggie Barrett.
 In addition to their home in New York City, they maintain a residence outside of Siena, Tuscany, Italy.